markc/alsa/lib/md/Jamin.md

 # JAMin

-JAMin is an open source application designed to perform professional audio mastering of stereo input streams and uses the JACK Audio Connection Kit [JACK] Audio Mastering interface.
-It uses [LADSPA] for digital signal processing, [DSP] and is licensed under the GPL.
+JAMin is an open source application designed to perform professional audio mastering of stereo input streams and uses the [JACK] (JACK Audio Connection Kit) Audio Mastering interface and [LADSPA] for digital signal processing.
+It is licensed under the GPL.

 ## JAMin features